-After incorporation of the company whether Public limited Company or private limited company, there are so many compliances which happen on day to day basis.
+After incorporation of the company whether Public limited Company or private limited company registration, there are so many compliances which happen on day to day basis.
 As the business expands, companies are required to do so many changes which trigger various compliance requirements.
 Increase in authorised share capital is one of those compliance requirements.

 Usually need to increase the authorised share capital arise when there is need to issue shares beyond the existing limit which is placed by the current authorised share capital.